Skip to main content

 Automated Testing Limitations

-Automated tools catch about 30-40% of accessibility issues.
-They are excellent at finding missing alt text, low contrast, missing form labels, and ARIA misuse.
-They cannot evaluate whether alt text is meaningful, whether focus order is logical, or whether a custom component is truly usable with a screen reader.
+Here's the thing: automated tools catch about 30-40% of accessibility issues.
+They're excellent at finding missing alt text, low contrast, missing form labels, and ARIA misuse.
+They can't evaluate whether alt text is meaningful, whether focus order is logical, or whether a custom component is truly usable with a screen reader.
+That judgment requires a human.

 Always combine automated testing with manual screen reader testing.
-There is no substitute.
+There's no shortcut around this.
+None.

 React and Next.js Specific Tips